Gravitational form factors of the proton in the improved holographic QCD model: Acknowledgements

 \section{Acknowledgements}

-We thank Carlos Hoyos and Risto Paatelainen for discussions.
+We thank Feng-Kun Guo, Carlos Hoyos, Risto Paatelainen, and Roman Zwicky for discussions.
 N.~J. was supported in part by the Research Council of Finland through grant no. 3545331 and the Centre of Excellence in Neutron-Star Physics (project 374062).